-This is a non-credit, elementary level English course which focuses on reading, writing, speaking, and listening.
+IELP 085Elementary English12(12,0)This is a non-credit, elementary level English course which focuses on reading, writing, speaking, and listening.
 The course consists of twelve hours of classroom instruction over a 15-week semester.
 In this course, students develop elementary language skills in listening, speaking, reading, and writing.
 Students' work is mostly focused on integrating the reading-writing and speaking-listening skills into direct class activities.
-Students receive blended online instruction through MyEnglishLab which reinforces targeted skills taught.
 Students prepare for the TOEFL as a part of the curriculum.
 Prerequisite: TOEFL score 380-439 or its equivalent or IELP 070.

-IELP 095 Intermediate English

-This is a non-credit, intermediate level English course which focuses on reading, writing, speaking, and listening.
-The course consists of twelve hours of classroom instruction over a 15-week semester.
+IELP 095 Intermediate English 12(12,0) This is a non-credit, intermediate level English course which focuses on reading, writing, speak king, and listening.
+The course consists of twelve hou irs of classroom instruction over a 15-week semester.
 In this course, students develop intermediate language skills in listening, speaking, reading, and writing.
 Students' work is mostly focused on integrating the reading-writing and speaking-listening skills into direct class activities.
-Students receive blended online instruction through MyEnglishLab which reinforces targeted skills taught.
 Students prepare for the TOEFL as a part of the curriculum.
 Pre requisites: TOEFL score 440 - 479 or its equivalent or IELP 085.